- Apply for Aid

 2. Upon admission to a specific program, you will be contacted by the OSU Office of Financial Aid and Scholarships via e-mail with instructions on declaring your home school.
 If you have not received this email, you can also check your Student Online Services account for unsatisfied financial aid requirements for further information.

 3. Declare a home school.
 You can determine which institution will be your financial aid provider (home school), based on specific program criteria.
 You cannot receive financial aid without having an established home school.
 As you may only receive financial aid from one school, whichever institution you select as your home school will award and disburse your financial aid.
+In order to receive financial aid from your home school you must be enrolled in the minimum required credits at your home school.

 For information on financial aid for specific degree partnership programs, please use the links below: